HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Relatively rare (less than 1000 cases have been described in the literature worldwide), benign, albeit eminently chronic (diutinum!), inflammatory disease of the skin with the characteristic histological picture of leukocytoclastic "small vessel" vasculitis with angiocentric and storiform fibrosis (Sandhu JK et al 2019).
+Relatively rare (less than 1000 cases have been described in the literature worldwide), benign, albeit eminently chronic (diutinum!), inflammatory disease of the skin with the characteristic histologic picture of leukocytoclastic "small vessel" vasculitis with angiocentric and storiform fibrosis (Sandhu JK et al. 2019).

 You might also be interested in